sainnhe/artify.vim/README.md

 This plugin is implemented in pure vim script, I've tried my best to optimize it's performance, but it's still quite slow.

-For neovim users, consider this [lua implementation](https://github.com/delphinus/artify.nvim) instead.
+For neovim users, consider this [lua implementation](https://github.com/delphinus/artify.nvim) instead, it's about 20~30 times faster than this implementation.

 ## Installation